 Postmenopausal bleeding (PMB) is bleeding from the vagina that happens after a woman has stopped having regular menstrual periods due to menopause.
 Any vaginal bleeding that occurs 12 months after a woman’s last menstrual period is considered PMB.

 Several factors can cause PMB, including:

 - Thinning and loss of elasticity of the vagina

-- Inflammation of the endometrium, the lining of the uterus
+- Inflammation of the lining of the uterus

 - Endometrial hyperplasia, a thickening of endometrium

 - Polyps, noncancerous growths on the uterus or cervix

 - Fibroid tumors in the uterus or vagina